sponsored

 What would you need to get by from day to day if you couldn't afford (or weren't physically able) to go shopping?

-We are so used to being able to run out and get whatever little necessity we might need, (or just order it online!) that is very hard to think of our true needs.
+We are so used to being able to run out and get whatever little necessity we might need, (or just order it online!) that it is very hard to think of our true needs.

 In fact, I had to enlist the help of a few seniors and caregivers to make this list.
 Here are the items we came up with.